General Deformations of Point Configurations Viewed By a Pinhole Model Camera

 \section{Conclusion}

-We introduced a new problem in multiple-view geometry, i.e. the recovery of structure and deformation from a single perspective camera, where the deformation is either an affine or polynomial morphism of $\A^3$ and the camera is either calibrated or not.
-We showed several theoretical results and provided experiments in simple settings as a proof of concept.
+We introduced a new problem in multiple-view geometry, i.e. the recovery of structure and deformation from a single perspective camera, where the deformation is either an affine transformation or a general smooth deformation defined as the flow of slowly varying vector field and the camera is either calibrated or not.
+We showed several theoretical results and in the course of the theoretical analysis provided concrete algorithms, many of them are merely linear.
 This paves the way for further theoretical and practical research about deformable configurations of points viewed from a monocular sequence.